LZetterlund/Project1/README.txt

 I went above and beyond by creating a room structure that can be navigated simply by entering your own server name and sharing that name with your friends.
  As well as properly adding differing UI's and functionality that change depending on whether the player is a voter or drawer.

+Only outside code used is a mouse position grabbing bit of code from Tony Jefferson.